eloylp/decentra-chat/README.md

 > TODO: coming in v0.1 — run two instances on the same LAN and they will discover each other automatically via IP multicast.

-## Protocol specification
+## Protocol and architecture

 The full protocol design — peer discovery, key exchange, message format, acknowledgement, and ordering — is documented in [PAPER.md](PAPER.md).

+The implemented v0.3 conversation read model is documented in [docs/CONVERSATION_ENGINE.md](docs/CONVERSATION_ENGINE.md).

 ## Contributing

-A contributor guide is in progress.
-See [CONTRIBUTING.md](CONTRIBUTING.md) once it lands.
+A contributor guide is still in progress.
+For now, use the build and test commands above.